 Study The Grooming Facility

 A refined groomer will have their grooming kennels or area neat at all times.
-Observe if the area is well swept, smells clean, has good lighting and also has a comfortable temperature like is what you can see at The Pets Clinic.
+Observe if the area is well swept, smells clean, has good lighting and also has a comfortable temperature.

 It may seem petty but little things like availability of a good resting place and cleanliness of food items are very important.
 You also need to assess the size of that groom location and inquire how many pets are groomed at any one time.
 Over-crowding Siamese cats, dogs or other pets during grooming can lead to spread of diseases, making your visit more costly.